-When the man best known for bringing the world Mickey Mouse and groundbreaking animated features first proposed building a grand-scale "family park where parents and children could have fun -- together," critics lambasted his idea as "Disney's Folly."
+When the man best known for bringing the world Mickey Mouse and groundbreaking animated features first proposed building a grand-scale "family park where parents and children could have fun—together," critics lambasted his idea as "Disney's Folly."
 Indeed, when Disneyland first opened on July 17, 1955, it was something of a disaster.
 The landscaping was sparse, the asphalt wasn't completely cured, rides weren't functioning, and the buzz was fairly grim.
-But a determined Walt Disney learned from his mistakes and polished his beloved park until it became a lustrous gem.
+But a determined Walt Disney learned from his mistakes and polished his beloved park until it became a lustrous gem (and wildly popular).

-It only makes sense, then, that the company would be pulling out all the stops for a 50th anniversary blowout.
+It only made sense, then, that the company would have pulled out all the stops for a 50th anniversary blowout.
 In the wake of Walt Disney World's successful multi-month promotions built around the Florida resort's 25th anniversary, the millennium, and Walt Disney's 100th birthday, the company presented "The Happiest Celebration on Earth," an 18-month festival that kicked off on May 5, 2005.

 The focus was on the California original of course (where the event was alternately known as the "Happiest Homecoming on Earth"), but the resorts in Florida, Japan, and France joined in the celebration as well in an unprecedented worldwide, multi-location fete-a-thon.
 As part of the festivities, all of the parks debuted new (and, in some cases, improved) attractions, shows, and features.
 And in the case of Hong Kong Disneyland, the company unveiled an entire new park.

 Disneyland, the park where it all began, kicked off The Happiest Celebration on Earth with a host of new attractions and special events.
 Among the 18-month anniversary highlights: